Dental Implants vs. Dentures: Which Is the Better Option for You?

 • Require no adhesives or removal—they’re fixed in place.

-While implants are highly effective, they do require a surgical procedure and a longer treatment time.
-The upfront cost is higher compared to dentures, but their durability often offsets this over time.
+While dental implants are highly effective, they do require a dental implant procedure and a longer treatment time.
+The upfront cost is higher compared to traditional dentures, but their durability often offsets this over time.

 What Are Dentures?

-Dentures are removable appliances that replace missing teeth, either partially or fully.
+Dentures are removable dentures designed to replace missing teeth, either partially or fully.

-Full dentures replace an entire arch of teeth, while partial dentures are used when some natural teeth remain.
-They rest on the gums and are held in place using suction, adhesives, or clasps.
+Complete dentures replace an entire arch of teeth, while partial dentures are used when some natural teeth remain.

 Why Choose Dentures?

-Dentures are a non-invasive and more budget-friendly option, especially for replacing multiple teeth.
+Traditional dentures are a non-invasive and more budget-friendly tooth replacement option, especially for replacing multiple teeth.
 They are quicker to create and don’t require surgery, making them suitable for individuals who prefer or need a less intensive solution.

 • They may shift or slip while eating or speaking.